heritage-happenings/heritage-happenings.github.io/Blog/2025/07/README.md

 Click on the word "Posts" to see this month's articles.
 You can also swipe one finger on the screen to go to the next or previous article.

+Click the microphone icon to have the current story read out loud,

 Click on the letters "A-" and "A+" to enlarge or reduce the size of the text.
-Or "zoom" with your fingers.
+Or "zoom" with your fingers to update the size of the text.

 Desktop computer website: [https://heritage-happenings.github.io/tootoo/](https://heritage-happenings.github.io/tootoo/)